By Bruce Burke and Ryan Burke

 These compensations create inefficient movement and can lead to various musculoskeletal dysfunctions including knee and lower back injuries.

 Using proper technique is essential to safe and effective squatting.
-Here are some points to remember:
+It may be helpful for you to review One on One’s Parameters for Loaded and Unloaded Squats.
+Additionally, here are some points to remember:

 As you participate in activities of daily living, you might not be able to maintain “proper technique” at all times (think about getting in and out of your car).
 But when you’re in the gym working with loads greater than your body weight, you must strive for excellent form.
 This may mean limiting your range of motion or performing corrective exercises that will allow you to squat properly.
 You will be surprised how quickly you develop the strength and mobility necessary to safely perform this great exercise effectively.